aashirvad7309/react-projects1307/README.md

 I'm Aashirvad Pandey — a passionate software engineering aspirant and frontend enthusiast.
 I enjoy building real-world applications that are both functional and user-friendly.
-Currently exploring full-stack development (MERN), and aiming to contribute to open source and GSoC 2025.
+Currently exploring front-end development , and aiming to contribute to open source.

 ---